 Command Key combination

 Saves changes Ctrl+S

 Pastes element from the clipboard Ctrl+V

 Shift+Ins

-Inserts element from the clipboard at its original position; original and copy lie congruently on top of each user Ctrl+Shift+V
+Insert element from the clipboard into the original position.
+The original and copy lie on top of each other Ctrl+Shift+V

 Copies selected element.
 Ctrl+C

 Ctrl+Ins

 Copy instead of move Hold down the Control key when moving

 Duplicates the selected element.
 Ctrl+D

 You can find more detailed information in the Duplicating elements section.

 Deletes selected element Del

 Cuts out the selected element.
 Shift key+Del

 Ctrl+X

+Command Key combination

 Opens the dialog to replace links for the selected element.
 Ctrl+R

 Undoes changes Ctrl+Z

 Alt+Backspace

 Add or delete node in the selected element.
 Add: Mouse cursor turns to plus symbol (+).
 Delete: Mouse cursor turns to minus symbol (-).
 Works for polylines, polygons and pipe elements.
 Ctrl+Shift key

 Cancel drawing of polylines and polygons S

 Cancel drawing of polylines and polygons and delete the section which was drawn last Esc

-Command Key combination

 Move selected elements one level up +

 Move selected elements one level down -

 Move selected elements to the foreground Ctrl++

 Move selected elements to the background Ctrl+-